EMCMS/DataSci4Chem.jl/docs/src/svd.md

 julia> plot([C[1,:] Capprox[1,:]], label=["C" "Capprox"])
 ```
 ![](https://github.com/EMCMS/DataSci4Chem.jl/blob/main/docs/src/assets/svd_approx.png)
 Isn't that nice?
-The approximation is actually smoother than the original data!
+Not only do we get the number of components that are present in the samples, but the approximation is actually smoother than the original data!
 Try to think why this is the case.
 More importantly, the SVD method to analyze a data matrix also works when the number of components is larger (and it would be difficult to "guess" the number of components contained in the samples): very often the list of weights ("singular values") is dominated by the first few, and they represent the components present in the data set.

 ### Chemical Kinetics